syaraniafa/Stock-Performance-Prediction/README.md

 # Stock Performance Prediction for Company "X" - Deep Learning Project

 ## Overview
 This project is part of the UAS (Final Assessment) for Deep Learning.
-The task simulates a real-world scenario where you are an AI Engineer working in the finance sector, tasked with predicting the stock performance of Company "X" using a provided time series dataset (X.csv).
+The task simulates a real-world scenario where you are an AI Engineer working in the finance sector, tasked with predicting the stock performance of Company "X" using a provided time series dataset (`X.csv`).

-The project involves developing a deep learning architecture to forecast the stock's closing price, focusing on the Date and Close columns.
+The project involves developing a deep learning architecture to forecast the stock's closing price, focusing on the `Date` and `Close` columns.
 Several key tasks such as data preprocessing, architectural design, evaluation, and comparison are required to ensure accurate predictions.

 ## Dataset
-- Filename: X.csv
+- Filename: `X.csv`
 - Columns of Interest:
-  - Date: The date of the stock price data.
+  - `Date`: The date of the stock price data.
-  - Close: The closing price of the stock on that date.
+  - `Close`: The closing price of the stock on that date.

 ## Key Tasks
 1. **Data Exploration and Preprocessing**